uloulou/cse15l-lab-reports/cse-15l-lab1-report.md

 ## *IMPORTANT: Setting up your CSE 15L Account

-You need to look up course-specific account for CSE15L in this link: **https://sdacs.ucsd.edu/~icc/index.php**
+You need to look up the course-specific account for CSE15L at this link: **https://sdacs.ucsd.edu/~icc/index.php**

 The tutorial for resetting the password of the account is in this **Doc**:

+***You must read and follow the directions in the tutorial below carefully***

 [[TUTORIAL] Resetting Password for CSE15L Account](https://docs.google.com/document/d/17kvwYHXtrP-snWoNsSnPQF5Vu9tyR0WawotVxYEB4do/edit?usp=sharing)

+If you still face any difficulty resetting the password, feel free to ask tutors or instructors about it.